octoco-ltd/ts-react-app/README.md

 * [React Router](https://v5.reactrouter.com/web/guides/quick-start) for routing
 * [Toast](https://ireade.github.io/Toast.js/) for messages
 * [Axios](https://axios-http.com/docs/intro) for the http client, with a custom base api service as implemented and reused by Octoco
+* [Storybook](https://storybook.js.org/) for building UI components and pages in isolation.
+It streamlines UI development, testing, and documentation.

 ### Extras / Variations
 * [NextJS](https://nextjs.org/) as the framework where there is a need for server-side rendering, more static sites etc
 * Calvin's Custom Regex Implementation for validation
 * Material UI as one package for various functions (styling, forms, wizards, validation, notifications, prebuilt components)

 ### Contribution guidelines ###
 * Anyone can contribute 🥳 more feedback is always better